Debian is welcoming applicants for Outreachy and GSoC 2019On Thu 28 March 2019 with tags announce gsoc outreachy

 Debian welcomes its new Outreachy internOn Thu 29 November 2018 with tags announce outreachy

 Written by Laura Arjona Reina

-We'd like to welcome our three Outreachy interns for this round, lasting from December 2017 to March 2018.
+Debian continues participating in Outreachy, and we'd like to welcome our new Outreachy intern for this round, lasting from December 2018 to March 2019.

 From the official website: Outreachy provides three-month internships for people from groups traditionally underrepresented in tech.
 Interns work remotely with mentors from Free and Open Source Software (FOSS) communities on projects ranging from programming, user experience, documentation, illustration and graphical design, to data science.